Apparently yes, if you’re using a disposable coffee cup, microplastics may be leaching into your coffee … or tea.

 Are you interested to learn about microplastics leaching into your tea from single use tea bags?
 Discover how tea bags are made and find out if your favourite tea brand offer plastic free tea bags.

-Browse the I’m Plastic Free directory to discover plastic pollution solutions
+Browse the I’m Plastic Free platform to discover plastic pollution solutions